jcgueriaud1/cooking-club/docs/4__secure-app.md

 </dependency>
 ```

+After a change in `pom.xml`, you need to restart the application.

-To configure the security, create a new configuration class extending the `VaadinWebSecurityConfigurerAdapter` class:
+To configure the security, create a new configuration class extending the `VaadinWebSecurityConfigurerAdapter` class.

+Add `SecurityConfig.java` in the package `com.example.application`:

 ```java
 @EnableWebSecurity